Adoptions With Love Blog

 • Legal assistance with experienced attorneys who are familiar with the adoption laws in your state.

-• Assistance designing an adoption plan.
+• Assistance designing an adoption plan and matching with the best family.

 • Ongoing contact through the years.

-1. Choose the Adoptive Parents
+2. Choose Your Adoptive Parents

 Once you have chosen your adoption agency, you will want to begin to consider your child’s future adoptive parents.
 You can browse through the profiles of families hoping to adopt a child.
 The idea of finding the right family can be intimidating, but they are out there.
 Your adoption agency can show you profiles of these families, which offer photos, letters, stories, and background information to help you decide.

-You can, if you wish, speak with the prospective adoptive parents before making your decision final.
+You can, if you wish, speak with prospective adoptive parents before making your decision final.
 You can choose to speak with them over the phone, on a video call, or even meet face-to-face.
-Your adoption specialist can help arrange a call or meeting.
+Your adoption specialist can arrange a call or meeting.
 If you do not wish to speak with them ahead of time, that is okay, too.

 Every hopeful adoptive family at Adoptions With Love has been approved to adopt.
 They have completed a Home Study, which involves thorough background checks, screenings, at-home visits, and interviews to ensure that every child is going to a safe, stable, and loving home.
 If you do not wish to speak with the adoptive family ahead of time, you can take comfort in the fact that they are responsible, loving people who will care for your child as their own.

-1. Complete the Legal Process for Adoption
+4. Complete the Legal Process and Finalization

 Putting a baby up for adoption can be overwhelming, which is why many adoption agencies offer free services to expectant/birth parents.
 For example, uninsured medical costs are often covered.
 Legal services are also provided at no cost.